dsluo-archive/csx730-quiz02/README.md

 ### Quiz Questions

+This quiz is open book, open notes, and asking your instructor questions is allowed.
+You may find the assembly notes provided in recent lecture modules on eLC useful.
+If you use `gcc -S` as a last resort, you are still expected to fully document the assembly.

 1. Modify `SUBMISSION.md` to include the name and UGA ID number for each group member.
 Then, sign the piece of paper that your instructor has at the front of the room.